radioval87/mc_bot/README.md

 You can set a path for a chat's history using `--history` argument or by setting a `HISTORY_PATH` environment variable

 3) To log in and send a message to the chat use `python3 writer.py`
-You must specify the first message that will be sent on connecting to the chat using `--message` argument
+You must specify the message that will be sent to the chat using `--message` argument
 You can set the chat's address using `--host` argument or by setting a `WRITER_HOST` environment variable
 You can set the chat's port using `--port` argument or by setting a `WRITER_PORT` environment variable
 You can set the user's token using `--token` argument or by setting a `TOKEN` environment variable